johnrbernard/overthewire/README.md

 Optional Dependencies: git, xclip, xdg-open

 ### Demonstration
-A directory with the same name as the level you want to play must be created to log in to the level.
+A directory with the same name as the game you want to play must be created to log in to the game.

 ![otw1.png](https://raw.githubusercontent.com/johnrbernard/overthewire/master/demonstration/otw1.png)